Vettabase/vagrant-mariadb-build-env/README.md

 the `vagrant-env` plugin.

+## Build script

+Once the VM is built, in the `/Vagrant` directory you will find the `build-mariadb.sh` file, that builds MariaDB with the default options.
+Modify it according to your needs.

 ## Copyright and Contacts

 This repository is distributed under the terms of the GNU AGPL, version 3.
 Copyright: Vettabase Ltd.